 Make sure you check out our touring strategies for Magic Kingdom for more Genie+ advice.

 Rider Switch is offered for Thunder Mountain.
 This is Disney’s system allowing guests with small children to take turns riding bigger rides, while another person/people wait with the little one.

 The queue for Thunder Mountain is both outdoors and indoors.
 During those warmer days, the line can get very hot, so keep that in mind.

-The line also splits when you reach a certain point.
-You can either go to the right or to the left.
+The line also splits when you reach a certain point, since the ride loads on two different sides.
+At this point in the queue, you can either go to the right or to the left.